Owners of historic income-producing real property, owner occupied homes, and barns

 individually listed on the State or National Register of Historic Places, or a contributing building in a historic district that is listed

-on the state or National Register of Historic Places.
+in the state or National Register of Historic Places.
 In addition, the house needs to be located in an eligible census tract.
 At least

 must be approved by OPRHP prior to start of construction.
+A Part 2 and Part 3 fee applies for processing applications for the state tax credits.

 New York State Historic Barns Tax Credit